-Uganda introduced free universal primary education in 1997, driving net enrolment in primary schools to 97% in 2011.33 Ten years later, Uganda became the first country in sub-Saharan Africa to introduce universal secondary education, free to any child who passes the Primary Leaving Examination.
-However, the capacity of the Ugandan secondary school system is not currently sufficient to enable access to all eligible children; a lack of schools - particularly in rural areas - and limited infrastructure in existing schools,34 mean that transition rates for pupils leaving primary education and entering secondary education remain around 65%.35 Overall, an estimated 75% of secondary school-aged children in Uganda are not enrolled in a secondary school with the lowest rates among girls and young people from rural areas.36
+Uganda introduced free universal primary education in 1997, driving net enrolment in primary schools to 97% in 2011.
+31 Ten years later, Uganda became the first country in sub-Saharan Africa to introduce universal secondary education, free to any child who passes the Primary Leaving Examination.
+However, the capacity of the Ugandan secondary school system is not currently sufficient to enable access to all eligible children; a lack of schools - particularly in rural areas - and limited infrastructure in existing schools, 32 mean that transition rates for pupils leaving primary education and entering secondary education remain around 65%.
+33 Overall, an estimated 75% of secondary school-aged children in Uganda are not enrolled in a secondary school.
+4 Secondary enrolment rates are lowest among girls and young people from rural areas.
+Approximately 50% of Ugandans are under 17 years old; without action, insufficient supply of secondary school places will be a growing problem.